deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 Derek rubbed the back of his head and picked a little fleck of gravel out of his hair.
 “That ain’t how I imagined it going.”

-“ Was it okay?
+“Is it okay?
 I mean, you hit your head, that’s… and you only asked me out and I… did I read too much into—?”

 “Ava.”